 Yep, you read that right.
 Scientists from the University of Scranton found that popcorn is loaded with polyphenols, compounds found in plants that act as antioxidants and can reduce inflammation.
 Polyphenols are heavily diluted in fruits and vegetables, which are 90 percent water.
 Yet popcorn is made up of about 4 percent water, so the polyphenols are more highly concentrated, especially in the hulls (the hard shells that get stuck in your teeth).
 One serving of popcorn can contain up to 300 mg of polyphenols, or 13 percent of the average American’s daily intake.
 Fruits account for 255 mg of polyphenols per day, and vegetables bring in even less (218 mg per day).
 That said, popcorn doesn’t have many other vitamins and nutrients, so it can’t completely replace fruits and veggies in your diet.
 Learn the secret to making amazing DIY popcorn.

 Popcorn may help fight cancer

 One of the many powers of polyphenols, like those found in popcorn, is their ability to block enzymes that cancers need to grow and, in doing so, regulate the spread of cancerous cells.
-The traditional way to reap these health benefits is by eating fruits and vegetables (it’s also one of the ways cancer doctors avoid cancer), but the high concentration of polyphenols makes popcorn eating a healthy alternative.
+The traditional way to reap these health benefits is by eating fruits and vegetables, but the high concentration of polyphenols makes eating popcorn a healthy alternative.
 Since they can also prevent inflammation and plaque buildup, foods rich in polyphenols can help prevent cardiovascular disease.